chrisjihee/ETRIJ-24.02/contents/draft.md

 Given the complexity of the Korean language, a single re-ranking step does not constantly yield accurate results.
 Therefore, we propose a two-step re-ranking approach as described in  .

-In the first step, we re-rank the secondary paths generated using the BERT model, as described in Section 3.3.
+In the first step, we re-rank the secondary paths generated using the BERT model, as described in Section
+ <a href="#subsec:bert-based-reranking" data-reference-type="ref"
+data-reference="subsec:bert-based-reranking">3.2</a>.
 In the second step, we introduced another BERT variant that was optimized for a different set of linguistic features or trained on a different dataset.
 This allowed us to perform a fine-grained re-evaluation, further refine the list, and push more contextually accurate paths to the top.

-As shown in Figure [fig:ranking], for a two-stage reranking model, the first stage performs the first re-ranking, taking as input a secondary path in morphologically tagged lemma form.
+As shown in Figure <a href="#fig:ranking" data-reference-type="ref" data-reference="fig:ranking">[fig:ranking]</a>, for a two-stage reranking model, the first stage performs the first re-ranking, taking as input a secondary path in morphologically tagged lemma form.
 It then performs a second re-ranking, again taking as input the path re-ranked